-You’ve went through several rounds of interview, and you’re ecstatic that your first job offer is in.
-Your efforts have finally paid off!
-And then you get another call – and find out that you’ve landed a second one!
+After several rounds of interviews, your first job offer is in!
+Your efforts have finally paid off, and you’re ecstatic.
+But then you get another call – and find out that you’ve landed a second one!

-This is often the best situation that an applicant with multiple job offers can land himself/herself into!
-If all the offers are in and on the table, then all that’s left is for you to compare them and make a decision.
+This is often the best situation you can hope for.
+If all your offers are in and on the table, then all that’s left is for you to compare them and make a decision.

-In other words, choose the offer with the best long-run opportunities that you’re most comfortable with.
+In other words, choose the offer with the best opportunities that you’re most comfortable with.

-When you have an offer, but more interviews to do
+When you have an offer, but more interviews lined up

 Communicate and build bridges

 Professional communication is very important, especially when you’re discussing and negotiating with employers.
-Make sure to be polite in your calls or emails to them, and don’t try to pit them against each other.
-Contrary to popular belief, rival companies are not enemies – their recruiters still do know each other and will talk.
+For instance, don’t try to pit them against each other.
+Contrary to popular belief, rival companies are not enemies – their recruiters know each other, and will talk among themselves.